 There’s so much to do and see at the Westminster Kennel Club Dog Show presented by Purina Pro Plan that even longtime attendees might not be aware of everything that’s going on.
-There are the daytime sessions at Piers 92 and 94, competitions in agility and obedience, the very popular AKC Meet the Breeds, and of course, the big events at Madison Square Garden.
+There are the daytime sessions at Pier 94, competitions in agility and obedience, and of course, the big events at Madison Square Garden.
 But the background of the show is rich with little tidbits you may not know.

-The 143rd Westminster Kennel Club Dog Show presented by Purina Pro Plan will be held Feb.
-11 and 12 at Madison Square Garden in New York City.
+The 144th Westminster Kennel Club Dog Show presented by Purina Pro Plan will be held Feb.
+8-11 at Pier 94 and Madison Square Garden.